 We taught everything from how to start riding a bike round bollards in the car park right up to good racers who wanted to improve their lap times.
 But as Luca repeated we sought to explain HOW to ride and not just follow a fast guy so you go faster, as otherwise when the instructor was not there then the student would not know how he went faster.
-So our course were always structured into theory and then riding (no more than 6 students with an instructor) to try to ensure that the theory could be shown to the student and then reinforced.
+So our courses are always structured into theory and then riding (no more than 6 students with an instructor) to try to ensure that the theory could be shown to the student and then reinforced.

 To be continued….

 We all (well, many of us) enjoy a motorbike and we almost all teach ourselves how to ride.
 We may get some tips from a mate or two or from the guy in the shop that sells us the bike but in general we all think that we know how to ride a bike.
-We have all watched Valentino and we convince ourselves that we can do the same.
+We have all watched Valentino on TV and we convince ourselves that we can do the same.

 Many do not survive long enough to learn that riding a motorcycle on the road is a very dangerous activity.
 I lost a school friend at 17 so I began to understand that there is more to this than meets the eye, so to speak.

 So from my ripe old age I have a few tips for you all, as follows: (and the bike shown above is my Yamaha MT10 which has a detuned R1 engine with 160 horses and FLIES!!)